DiegoFCJ/portfolio/README.md

   git tag v1.0.0 && git push origin v1.0.0
   ```
 - **Pull Request preview** – Each open PR gets its own preview at `https://<github-username>.github.io/portfolio/previews/pr-<PR_NUMBER>/`.
 Once the `Deploy Preview to GitHub Pages / build-and-deploy` job succeeds, the same URL is shown in the PR environments panel.
+  If the preview job fails with `ENOENT: no such file or directory, scandir 'public'`, ensure the `public/` directory is committed (even when it only contains a `.gitkeep`).

 ### License
 This repository is distributed under the [MIT License](LICENSE).
 Key dependencies such as Angular and Express also adopt the MIT terms, ensuring the stack remains permissively licensed.